During the Austria trip, we visited Carnuntum Archaeological Park (Roman City Quarter, Military City’s Amphitheatre, and Museum Carnuntinum).

 Table of Contents

-Recently we (my wife and I) returned from 11 days trip in Austria.
-This is the first post from the series that will tell about our trip.
+Recently we (my wife and I) returned from 11 days trip to Austria.
+It is the first post from the series that will tell about our trip.
 As you probably guessed, most of our first day was dedicated to Carnuntum Archaeological Park.
-But, let’s start with several general things.
+But let’s start with several general things.

 This trip was made during the Passover vacation.
-Our plan was to rent a car for a week and during that week to visit both human made constructions (castles, villages and cities) and nature.
+We planned to rent a car for a week and during that week to visit both human-made constructions (castles, villages, and cities) and nature.
 And at the end of the week to return to Vienna for 3.5 days.

-Since we traveled during April (Passover vacation), most nature related attractions were still closed.
-Our plan included Eisriesenwelt Ice Cave, largest ice cave in the world, Grossglockner High Alpine Road and several waterfalls.
-Unfortunately, most nature related attractions open only in May.
+Most nature-related attractions were still closed since we traveled during April (Passover vacation).
+Our plan included Eisriesenwelt Ice Cave, the largest ice cave in the world, Grossglockner High Alpine Road, and several waterfalls.
+Unfortunately, most nature-related attractions open only in May.
 Thus we had to replace them with other attractions.
-But the following map includes the nature attractions as well (zoom out/pan to see other POI).
+But the following map includes the nature attractions (zoom out/pan to see other points of interest).

 Map of the area:

 We landed around 10am at the Vienna international airport took the rental car and headed to our first point of interest.
 Carnuntum Archaeological Park is located about a half hour drive from the airport.

 Carnuntum once ranked among the most important cities of the Roman province Pannonia.
 Built as a stronghold against the Barbaricum on the other side of the Danube Limes, it also was a crossover point of the Amber Road and occupied a major strategic, political and economic role.